MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`signingProvisioningProfileID`** - **Provisioning profile UUID**<br>
 Input alias: `provProfileUuid`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional UUID of an installed provisioning profile to be used for this build.
+Optional.
+Specifies the UUID of an installed provisioning profile override to be used for this build.
 <!-- :::editable-content-end::: -->
 <br>